Robpol86/terminaltables/README.rst

 ===================== ====================================================================================
 ``column_widths``     Returns a list with the current column widths (one int per column) without padding.
 ``ok``                Returns True if the table fits within the terminal width, False if the table breaks.
-``padded_table_data`` Returns the padding table data.
-With spaces and newlines.
-Does not include borders.
 ``table``             Returns a large string, the whole table.
 This may be printed to the terminal.
 ``table_width``       Returns the width of the table including padding and borders.
 ===================== ====================================================================================